f1ko/demystifying-cni/README.md

 > Note that namespaces are referring to Linux namespaces, a Linux kernel feature and have nothing to do with Kubernetes namesapces.

-While containers consist of various namespaces, we will concentrate on the network namespace for the purposes of this blog.
+While containers consist of various namespaces, we will concentrate on the network namespace for the purposes of this repository.
 Typically each container has its own network namespace.
 This isolation ensures that interfaces outside of the container's namespace are not visible within the container's namespace and processes can bind to the same port without conflict.